-AP EAMCET 2018: Application, Dates, Notification, Pattern, Eligibility, Syllabus
+AP EAMCET 2018: Application Form, Hall Ticket, Exam Dates, Syllabus

 Through this examination, students can access many government and private institutions in the state.
 In this article, we have listed all the relevant information about AP EAMCET 2018 as test dates, application form, eligibility, program, etc.

 - Engineering, Bio-Technology, B.Tech.
 (Diary Technology), B.Tech.
 (Agr.
 Engg.), B.Tech.(Food Science and Technology)

 - B.Sc.
 (Ag)/ B.Sc.
 (Hort)/ B.V.Sc. & A.H/B.F.Sc

 AP EAMCET 2018 Notification – Hall Ticket Releasing on 18th April

 AP EAMCET 2018 Hall Ticket is releasing on 18th April 2018.
 Check here for admit card details.

 AP EAMCET 2018 Application Form can be filled till 21st April 2018 with late fee of Rs.
 10,000.
 Check here for application details.

 AP EAMCET 2018 Mock Test for engineering, agriculture & medical stream is available now for practice.